iterative/ldb-resources/documentation/formats.md

 TODO

-* label-studio format
+* label-studio format description
-* group description format that stores paths to objects
+* some format extension that serves http/https
+  * Should we allow "path" key in "ldb_meta" object of 'annotation-only' to specify an object location?
+  * Should we allow top-level array in 'annotation-only' to describe multiple files?
 * COCO?
-Google ImageNet?
+* Google ImageNet?